 Be sure to include time at the end of your agenda to run through next steps and actions that colleagues can take away with them after the meeting.
 This can be anything from enlisting assistance from other people not involved in the meeting to actioning certain tasks in order for work to be taken forward to the next step.
 Having these actions clearly defined means that everyone is aware of what needs to be done and it also gives you a kick-off point for your next meeting where you can run through the progress of these actions.

 With meeting agenda templates to help you get started, Ayoa provides the space for you to brainstorm your meeting objectives and formulate a structured agenda that will help you produce results.
 With Task Boards in a variety of formats to suit your preferred way of working, easily share your agenda with colleagues and assign them directly onto tasks after your meeting in one dynamic and collaborative workspace.
-Discover more here or try for free for 7 days.
+Discover more here or sign up for free.

 With the excitement of the Super Bowl all around, it’s time to give your own players a productivity power-up.
 We’re giving you 3 lightning-quick tips to help you get more out of your team with collaborative task management from DropTask.Read More 》